Atenrev/daneel/README.md

 # daneel
-A Machine Learning library to develop prototypes fast.
+A Machine Learning library to develop agent prototypes in unity fast.

 ## How to use
 Make your playable GameObject extend from NetInterface and implement the "Think" function where you should program your model's inputs and outputs.